parthjalan37/XMeme/README.md

 3. The interaction between the frontend and backend shall be based on a REST API with support for the below 3 endpoints:

 Endpoint to send a meme to the backend
-  --HTTP Method - POST
+  --HTTP Method - POST<br />
-  --Endpoint - /memes
+  --Endpoint - /memes<br />
-  --Json Body contains these inputs:
+  --Json Body contains these inputs:<br />
-    - name, url, caption
+    - name, url, caption<br />
-  --The backend should allocate a unique id for the meme and return it as a json response.
+  --The backend should allocate a unique id for the meme and return it as a json response.<br />
-  --Example request:
+  --Example request:<br />
-  `curl --location --request POST 'http://localhost:8081/memes' --header 'Content-Type: application/json' --data '{"name": "parth jalan", "caption": "Is this a meme?", "url": "https://urlme.me/hello/typed_a_url/made_a_meme.jpg"}'`
+  `curl --location --request POST 'http://localhost:8081/memes' --header 'Content-Type: application/json' --data '{"name": "parth jalan", "caption": "Is this a meme?", "url": "https://urlme.me/hello/typed_a_url/made_a_meme.jpg"}'`<br />

-Endpoint to fetch the latest 100 memes created from the backend --HTTP Method - GET
+Endpoint to fetch the latest 100 memes created from the backend<br />
+  --HTTP Method - GET<br />
-  --Endpoint - /memes
+  --Endpoint - /memes<br />
-  --Error:
+  --Error:<br />
-    - If there are no memes available, an empty array shall be returned.
+    - If there are no memes available, an empty array shall be returned.<br />
   --Example request: <br />
-  `curl --location --request GET 'http://localhost:8081/memes'`
+  `curl --location --request GET 'http://localhost:8081/memes'`<br />

-Endpoint to specify a particular id (identifying the meme) to fetch a single Meme --HTTP Method - GET
+Endpoint to specify a particular id (identifying the meme) to fetch a single Meme<br />
+  --HTTP Method - GET<br />
-  --Endpoint - /memes/<id>
+  --Endpoint - /memes/&lt;id&gt;<br />
-  --Error:
+  --Error:<br />
-    - If a meme with that Id doesn’t exist, a 404 HTTP response code should be returned.
+    - If a meme with that Id doesn’t exist, a 404 HTTP response code should be returned.<br />
   --Example request:<br />
-  `curl --location --request GET 'http://localhost:8081/memes/<id>'`
+  `curl --location --request GET 'http://localhost:8081/memes/<id>'`<br />